On mapping class groups and their TQFT representations

 Topological quantum field theories, abbreviated TQFTs in the sequel, have their origins in the paper \cite{Atiyah} of Atiyah who formulated a number of axioms inspired from cobordism theory, Jones' discovery of a new link invariant (\cite{Jones}), the work of Witten in quantum field theory and Segal's mathematical description of the conformal field theory in dimension 2 (\cite{Segal,Segal2}).
-Specifically, for a fixed $n$ we consider the category whose objects are homeomorphisms classes of $(n-1)$-dimensional closed manifolds and homomorphisms correspond to homeomorphism classes of cobordisms between them.
-Then a TQFT is a functor from this category into the category of finite dimensional vector spaces and linear maps between them.
-Namely we have a vector space $V(S)$ associated to each closed $(n-1)$-manifold $S$ and a linear map $Z(M)\in \Hom(V(\partial_+ M),V(\partial_-M))$ associated to each cobordism $M$ between the manifolds $\partial_+ M$ and $\partial_-M$ (in this order) which only depends on the homeomorphism type of the cobordism.
+Specifically, for a fixed $n$ we consider the category whose objects are homeomorphisms classes of $(n-1)$-dimensional closed manifolds and morphisms correspond to homeomorphism classes of cobordisms between them.
+Other versions of this category arise when manifolds are endowed with some extra structure and the corresponding homeomorphisms need to respect it.
+For instance, we can restrict to smooth manifolds and their diffeomorphisms, to oriented manifolds and orientation-preserving homeomorphisms and so on.
+Then an $n$-dimensional (topological) TQFT is a functor from this category into the category of finite dimensional vector spaces and linear maps between them.
+Namely we have a vector space $V(S)$ associated to each closed $(n-1)$-manifold $S$ and a linear map $Z(M)\in \Hom(V(\partial_+ M),V(\partial_-M))$ associated to each cobordism $M$ between the manifolds $\partial_+ M$ and $\partial_-M$ (in this order) which only depends on the homeomorphism type of the cobordism and the boundary identifications.
 The main difference with the classical functors encountered in algebraic topology is the monoidal axiom below: